programever/gist/js-tooling.md

 Module loaders are libraries that can handle loading modules using the above formats for further processing or executing, they may be different in terms of synchronous or asynchronous loading, static or dynamic loading.

-# Node process managers

-__Typical examples:__ Forever, PM2, Strong-PM, SystemD

-These tools to manage your Node applications at run time; they provide high availability, automatic restart, file watcher, runtime performance and resource consumption insights, and clustering.

 # Process restarters

 __Typical examples:__ nodemon